American Healthcare REIT (AHR)

 Brian Peay, Chief Financial Officer

-Brian Peay serves as the Chief Financial Officer of American Healthcare REIT.
-He previously held the same role with American Healthcare Investors, LLC, Griffin-American Healthcare REIT III, and Griffin-American Healthcare REIT IV.
-Prior to these roles, he was the chief financial officer of Veritas Investments, Inc., a private real estate investment management company with over $2 billion of assets under management.
-Peay also served as executive vice president and chief financial officer for Glenborough, LLC, a formerly NYSE-listed REIT, for 15 years, where he was instrumental in the company's strategic direction, including raising approximately $450 million in common stock offerings, $300 million in convertible preferred stock, and $2.5 billion in acquisition financing.
-He also played a key role in the sale of Glenborough to Morgan Stanley Real Estate Fund.
+Brian Peay previously held the position of CFO for American Healthcare Investors, LLC, Griffin-American Healthcare REIT III, and Griffin-American Healthcare REIT IV, entities that merged to form American Healthcare REIT in October 2021.
+He served as CFO of Veritas Investments, Inc., a private real estate investment management company with over $2 billion in assets under management.
+Prior to Veritas, Peay spent 15 years at Glenborough, LLC, a formerly NYSE-listed REIT, where he was Executive Vice President and CFO and played a key role in its sale to Morgan Stanley Real Estate Fund.

-Stefan Oh serves as the Chief Investment Officer for American Healthcare REIT.
-His prior roles include executive vice president, investments with American Healthcare REIT and American Healthcare Investors, LLC, as well as senior vice president and executive vice president of acquisitions for Griffin-American Healthcare REIT III and Griffin-American Healthcare REIT IV, respectively.
-Oh helped launch Griffin-American Healthcare REIT II in 2009, serving as its senior vice president-acquisitions until its $4.0 billion merger with NorthStar Realty Finance Corp. (now DigitalBridge) in December 2014.
-Throughout his 25-year career, he has been involved in the acquisition of over $13.5 billion of healthcare real estate.
+Stefan K. Oh serves as Chief Investment Officer for American Healthcare REIT.
+His prior roles include Executive Vice President, Investments with American Healthcare REIT and American Healthcare Investors, LLC, and various senior vice president and executive vice president positions in acquisitions for Griffin-American Healthcare REIT III and Griffin-American Healthcare REIT IV.
+Oh's career in commercial real estate began as an auditor at Ernst & Young LLP.
+He also served as Director of Asset Management & Acquisitions at Health Care Property Investors, Inc. (now HCP, Inc.), a publicly traded healthcare REIT.
+He helped launch Griffin-American Healthcare REIT II in 2009 as Senior Vice President-Acquisitions, remaining in that role until its $4.0 billion merger in December 2014.

 AI Analysis | Feedback